-Getting your mortgage through a mortgage broker is probably one of the best things you had done, when you embark on your home and investment property buying journey.
+Getting your mortgage through a mortgage broker is probably one of the best things you can do, when you embark on your home and investment property buying journey.
 However, while you are getting your mortgage serviceability assessed, you might have received some Property Buying Advice from your mortgage brokers.
 Whilst most are generic property buying information, some more "enterprising" mortgage brokers may go as far as telling you what to buy and what not to buy.
 We've seen this too many times.
 And we've seen too many property buyers being badly affected by such unqualified advice from mortgage brokers and mortgage clerks.

 This article will explain what you need to know with property advice from mortgage brokers, expose what is not said to you, and how to protect yourself from the hidden agendas.